historic-trails/website/sites/the-palace-of-governors.md

 ## Santa Fe during the 1600’s

-Santa Fe during the 1600's brought exploration, explotation of the native people, and the start of the history of the great Southwest.
-During the 1600’s the Spaniards conquered this area that was occupied by the Pueblo Indians.
-Life for the pueblo people was rough and most of them were enslaved by the Spaniards.
+Santa Fe during the 1600's brought exploration, exploitation of the native people, and a start of the history of the great Southwest.
+The Spanish explorers of the time conquered this area and took land away from the Pueblo people living in this area.
+Under Spanish command Pueblo people were slaughtered or enslaved by the explorers as they came to estabish a new colony.

 Pedro de Peralta was appointed as the second Spanish governor in 1610 by Luis De Velasco.
 He was a Spanish conquistador who came to the Americas from Spain.
 Under his law the construction of the palace began making him the original name behind this historic site.